qiangwennorge/ScrapeFinnBoligMongoDB/README.md

 # ScrapeFinnBoligMongoDB
-Scrape finn.no bolig information by use of MongoDB
+# Scrape finn.no bolig information by use of MongoDB

 This script is trying to scrape the real estate information from www.finn.no.

-For this script, Python package requests and BeautifulSoup are used for information scraping.
+For this script, Python package *requests* and *BeautifulSoup* are used for information scraping.

-When this information is collected, each real estate is saved in MongoDB with a unique finnkode.
+When this information is collected, each real estate is saved in **MongoDB** with a unique finnkode.

-After all the pages are scraped, and all real-estate information is saved in MongoDB, the titles of each real-estate will be fetched to a text file.
+After all the pages are scraped, and all real-estate information is saved in **MongoDB**, the titles of each real-estate will be fetched to a text file.

 All the words from this text file will be read out and the frequencies of each word will be calcualted.